SabrinaSioli/kc-intern-project-kotlin/README.md

 # TC INTERN PROJECT
-Result of the targeted study
+Result of the targered study

 <i> The text below is incomplete, informations will be added later. </i>